cul-it/fcrepo-import-export/esmis-import-export.md

 * esmis-int
 * esmis-stg
 * esmis-prod

-The addition to the fcrepo-import-export project also include export and import scripts which the java class with the appropriate parameters.
-Each script contains variables which define the location of a repository for each environment and a OPTS variable that can be used to set the log level and memory allocation.
+The addition to the fcrepo-import-export project also includes export and import scripts which calls the java class with the appropriate parameters.

+Each script contains variables which define the location of a repository for each of the ESMIS environment, logging level, and memory allocation.

 -----------------------------------------------------------------------------------------------------

 **_Exporting_**